jessica-q-sun/ridesharing-mobile-app/README.md

 # A Cross-Platform Mobile Ridesharing App
- A cross-platform ridesharing app that allows users to sign in, select origin and destination, and choose a car type.
+ A cross-platform ridesharing app that allows users to sign in, search origin and destination, and select a ride.

 * Built the app UI with React Native and implemented navigation between screens, header bars, and tab bars using React Navigation
 * Utilized AWS Amplify as backend and connected the app with GraphQL to provide user authentication and realtime database services, including location tracking and data storage of GPS coordinates